Q. I'm convinced that omega-3 supplements are legit. But, is it best to take omega-3 on its own, or as part of an omega 3-6-9 supplement?

 Like omega-3 fats, omega-6 fats are essential in the diet, and they provide numerous health benefits, but there's a major difference: Because omega-6 fats are commonly found in vegetable oils, nuts, and grain-fed meats, they aren't a fat most Americans are deficient in.
 This is problematic because, despite being essential, these fats can become downright unhealthy when the ratio of omega-6 to omega-3 gets higher than 4:1.

-Consistently eating a diet that is higher than this ratio of omega-6 to omega-3 fats may contribute to the development of heart disease, cancer, asthma, arthritis, as well as depression.
+Consistently eating a diet that is higher than this ratio of omega-6 to omega-3 fats may contribute to the development of heart disease, cancer, asthma, arthritis, and even depression.
 Plus, it can prevent optimal muscle recovery and growth, as well as inhibiting fat loss.
 Sadly, most American and European diets put people well over this 4:1 ratio of omega-6 to omega-3 fats.
-When the ratio of omega-6 to omega-3 fats is closer to 1:1, the risk of these diseases is significantly decreased, and muscle growth and fat loss are enhanced.
+When the ratio of omega-6 to omega-3 fats is closer to 1:1, the risk of these diseases is significantly decreased, and muscle growth and fat loss are enhanced.*

 Like the omega-3 and omega-6 fats, the omega-9 fats also provide health benefits, namely anti-inflammatory properties that enhance joint healing and may help prevent numerous diseases.* But unlike omega-3 and omega-6, the omega-9 fatty acids are not essential fats.
 This means that your body can produce them on its own.
 Plus, the omega-9 fats are also found in olive oil and other vegetable oils.
 So, if you include olive oil in your diet, which you should, you are likely getting adequate amounts of omega-9 fats.